 This French Canadian Tourtière (Meat Pie) is a dish I used to eat as a kid over half a century ago.
 This recipe is a common dish in Quebec, Canada.
 Very popular around the Holidays.

 There are a few different ways to prepare a classic Canadian meat pie, but in my opinion, they are all great.
-This recipe is popular with many but oddly enough, my mom doesn't like this version as it's too "mushy".
+This recipe is popular with the French Canadians but oddly enough, my mom doesn't like this version as it's too "mushy" (from the mashed potatoes).

-She has her own recipe that I will post at a later date.
-I also like to eat my piece of Tourtière with a little Ketchup.
-Optional obviously but thought I would share in case you decide to try this delicious recipe.
+She has her own version of this meat pie recipe that does not use mashed potatoes and leaves a few of the spices out.
+I like to eat my piece of Tourtière with a little Ketchup.
+Obviously optional but I thought I would share in case you decide to try this delicious recipe.

 I will admit that it took me a bit to convince the wife to try this meat pie.
-Not because it's not good, but because for a born and raised California girl, this recipe simply sounds odd.
+Not because it's not good, but because this recipe simply sounds odd to a born and raised California girl.

-Not because she is not a fan of red meat.
-She just couldn't wrap her head around what a meat pie would look like or taste like.
+And it's not because she is not a fan of red meat.
+She just couldn't wrap her head around what a meat pie would look or taste like.
 But let me tell you when she tried it, she loved it!
-For another Canadian classic, make sure you check out my Canadian Cinnamon Sugar Beaver Tails recipe.

 🐄 How to Handle Raw Beef